Divya-ucm/Assignment3/README.md

 -->And then reshaping the array to 4 by 5 by using the reshape().
 -->Moreover, replacing the maximum value in each row by zero.

-Here is the outpu of the code:
+Here is the output of the code:
 <img width="392" alt="image" src="https://user-images.githubusercontent.com/122486644/214763999-4e1148fb-5dbf-40f5-a85c-e268d3f83132.png">